ParkSuah/DiscreteMathmatics_pa1/README.md

 * ? : no clue number
 * 0-9 : a clue number

-Enter values one by one on the keyboard and press “ctrl+D” when you are done.
+Enter values one by one on the keyboard and press enter at the end of input and press “ctrl+D” when you are done.
 ###### EX)
     gcc fill_a_Pix.c – fillaPix => build
     ./fillaPix